Please note that there is currently no waiting lists or enrolment lists for Clonturk Community College

 Opened in September 2016, City of Dublin Education and Training Board will be the Patron of the College and Educate Together the Trustee Partner.
 Clonturk Community College is to be co-located in the building currently occupied by Plunket College, Swords Road, Whitehall, Dublin 9.
 The new College opened with 48 students.

 Our vision for the College is of a welcoming and vibrant school community in which all members will experience a real sense of active participation and belonging.
 The College aims to provide an education for students that contributes both to their personal development as well as to the social, economic and cultural development of their community.
 The College will be equality based, co-educational, learner-centred and managed on democratic principles.

-Students will be enrolled in the College for the 2018/2019 in accordance with the admissions policy.
+Students will be enrolled in the College in accordance with the admissions policy.

 The College operates within the regulations laid down by the Department of Education and Skills and follows the curricular programmes prescribed.
 This Admissions Policy was developed in accordance with the provisions of the Education Act, 1998, the Education Welfare Act, 2000, the Equal Status Act, 2000 and the Education of Persons with Special Needs Act, 2004.

 Criteria for Admission